choidnalab/choidnalab.github.io/_pages/home.md

 permalink: /
 ---

-We are a dynamic research group at the [School of Mechanical Engineering](https://engineering.purdue.edu/ME), [Purdue University](https://www.purdue.edu/).
-Our research is focused towards understanding DNA nanostructures and using DNA as building blocks to construct complex structures and study their properties.
+We are a dynamic research group in the [School of Mechanical Engineering](https://engineering.purdue.edu/ME), [Purdue University](https://www.purdue.edu/).
+Our research aims to develop programmable structures and advanced materials, and to use them for diverse applications including bioengineering, energy, and electronics.
+Our work intersects mechanical engineering and DNA nanotechnology, where we use DNA as engineering building blocks to construct complex structures such as architectured metamaterials and synthetic biomaterials.
+We are also interested in interfacial engineering on 2D materials including atomically thin hybrid heterostructures.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->